vmware-samples/vmware-blockchain-samples/vmbc-ethereum-starter-kit/README.md

 Disk Space	50 GB of free disk space or more

-# System Software Pre-requisites for Linux
+# Pre-requisites - System Software for Linux
 Software	Software Version	Comments minikube	1.25.1 or more	https://minikube.sigs.k8s.io/docs/start/